Polynomially Over-Parameterized Convolutional Neural Networks Contain Structured Strong Winning Lottery Tickets: Related Work

-\paragraph*{RSSP} \cite{PensiaRNVP20} introduced the use of theoretical results on the RSSP in arguments around the SLTH, namely \cite[Corollary 3.3]{lueker1998}.
-The work of \cite{da_cunha_revisiting_2022} provides an alternative, simpler proof of this result. \cite{borstIntegralityGapBinary2022} and \cite{becchettiMultidimensionalRandomSubset2022} proved multidimensional versions of the theorem.
-Theorem~\ref{thm:mrrs_gaussian_scaled} diverges from those results in that it supports some dependencies between the entries of random vectors.
+\citet{PensiaRNVP20} introduced the use of theoretical results on the RSSP in arguments around the SLTH, namely \citet[Corollary 3.3]{lueker1998}.
+The work by \citet{da_cunha_revisiting_2022} provides an alternative, simpler proof of this result. \citet{borstIntegralityGapBinary2022} and \citet{becchettiMultidimensionalRandomSubset2022} proved multidimensional versions of the theorem. \cref{thm:mrrs_gaussian_scaled} diverges from those results in that it supports some dependencies between the entries of random vectors. \citet{XiongLK23} studied the RSSP allowing perturbations on the random inputs. \citet{natale2024} gave guarantees on the RSSP when the subsets are constrained to have a specific size.